Spin-wave hybridization in bismuth iron garnet Mie spheres induced by the inverse Faraday effect: Introduction

-In this paper, we combine that framework with the effective IFE fields of Krichevsky \textit{et al.} \cite{PhysRevApplied.22.064087} to demonstrate symmetry engineering of spin-wave spectra in ferrimagnetic bismuth iron garnet (BIG) Mie spheres, sketched in Fig.~\ref{fig:Figure_1}.
+Building on this symmetry framework, we use the effective IFE fields of Krichevsky \textit{et al.}~\cite{PhysRevApplied.22.064087} to demonstrate symmetry engineering of spin-wave spectra in ferrimagnetic bismuth iron garnet (BIG) Mie spheres, as sketched in Fig.~\ref{fig:Figure_1}.
 BIG is particularly advantageous in this context because, compared with YIG, it provides a substantially stronger magneto-optical response while still retaining sufficiently low optical loss near the chosen pump wavelength, which is fixed at $582\,\mathrm{nm}$ throughout the paper \cite{Wang_Gao_Jiao_Wang_2022,Yao_2015}.
 We show that for circularly polarized light incident collinearly with the equilibrium magnetization, the optical perturbation preserves axial symmetry, so that $\widehat{J}_z$ remains conserved and the exchange label $l_z$ remains a useful approximate identifier in this sector, while mirror parity is broken.
-This enables hybridization of magnon modes with opposite parity within the same $l_z=0$ sector --- specifically, the even Kittel mode with orbital angular momentum $l=0$ and the odd mode with $l=1$ --- as illustrated in Fig.~\ref{fig:Figure_1}.
-Using coupled-mode theory, we derive the resulting avoided crossings and level splittings, which scale linearly with the pump intensity $\propto|E_0|^2$.
+This enables hybridization of magnon modes with opposite parity within the same $l_z=0$ sector---specifically, the even Kittel mode with orbital angular momentum $l=0$ and the first odd mode with $l=1$---as illustrated in Fig.~\ref{fig:Figure_1}.
+Using coupled-mode theory, we derive the resulting avoided crossing and the corresponding level splitting, which scales linearly with the pump intensity, $\propto |E_0|^2$.
 Finally, we discuss the experimental feasibility of observing this effect, including the roles of finite linewidth and optical heating.